-As a storm intensifies, it gets electronically charged; a lightning strike occurs when this cloud neutralizes itself with the ground.
+As a storm intensifies, it gets electrically charged; a lightning strike occurs when this cloud neutralizes itself with the ground.
 Any structure that sits between the cloud and ground gets charged and is damaged in the process.
 Thus a lightning rod is installed on the roof of buildings for protection.

-A lightning strike carries more than 6 billion amps of current; so even if the lightning rod sends 99.9% of the current directly to the ground there is still 0.1% amps that flows through the building; which is a lot.
+A lightning strike carries more than 200,000 amps of current; so even if the lightning rod sends 99.9% of the current directly to the ground there is still 0.1% amps that flows through the building; which is a lot.
 This minimum amount of amps has the capacity to cause personal injury and destroy assets through fire, explosion, and electrical damage.

 Given this destructive nature of lightning strike, LEC has patented a revolutionary technology that can prevent the electrical charge from forming in the first place.